tazjin/nixery/README.md

 image name.

-The path components refer to top-level keys in `nixpkgs` and are used to build a container image using Nix's [buildLayeredImage][] functionality.
+The path components refer to top-level keys in `nixpkgs` and are used to build a container image using a [layering strategy][] that optimises for caching popular and/or large dependencies.

 A public instance as well as additional documentation is available at [nixery.dev][public].

-The project started out with the intention of becoming a Kubernetes controller that can serve declarative image specifications specified in CRDs as container images.
-The design for this is outlined in [a public gist][gist].
+The project started out inspired by the [buildLayeredImage][] blog post with the intention of becoming a Kubernetes controller that can serve declarative image specifications specified in CRDs as container images.
+The design for this was outlined in [a public gist][gist].

 This is not an officially supported Google project.